patternfly/training-scenarios/react-charts/area-chart/step4.md

 The `containerComponent` property takes a component instance which will be used to create a container element for standalone charts.

-You will add the `ChartVoronoiContainer` component which is used to create voronoi overlays for charts.
-These are useful for attaching events to data points, such as tooltips.
+You will add the `ChartVoronoiContainer` component which adds the ability to associate a mouse position with the data point(s) closest to it.
+This is useful for adding a tooltip.

 It should look like this: